flaviu-gostin/xrd_analysis_workflow/README.md

 - `git clone https://github.com/flaviu-gostin/xrd_analysis_workflow.git`
 - `cd xrd_analysis_workflow/`
 - `sudo apt install virtualenv`
-- `virtualenv --python=python3 venv` (Python>=3.6)
+- `virtualenv --python=python3 venv` You need Python>=3.6
 - `source venv/bin/activate`
 - `pip install -r requirements.txt`
-- `make all` (downloads 14.6 GB, but reserve 30 GB, and performs all the data processing and plotting)
+- `make all` Downloads 14.6 GB (but reserve 30 GB) and performs all the data processing and plotting

-You need to reserve more storage space as archives and split files are not automatically deleted after decompression.
+You need to reserve more storage space as archives and split files are not automatically deleted after decompression/concatenation.
+To delete those:
-- `make clean-data` deletes archives and split files
+- `make clean-data`

 You should find the results in [results/](results/)